 We will help you complete any tour you have selected, but you are the one who needs to determine if you are physically and mentally fit enough to take on a hiking challenge.

 Hiking is not only challenging physically, but is also challenging mentally.
 Often the mental challenge overtakes the physical one.
-Carrying everything you need on your back, being exposed to the elements 24 hours a day, tackling sometimes steep ascents and descents and finding yourself in a remote area, these can all have effects on your mental state.
+Carrying everything you need on your back, being exposed to the elements 24 hours a day, tackling sometimes steep terrain and finding yourself in a remote area, these can all have effects on your mental state.
 But, we are here to support you and help you through these challenges and give you the opportunity to take on this experience and enjoy what the Victorian High Country has to offer.

 Here are some tips to help you get ready for an adventure of a life time.